anole-lang/anole/README.md

 cd bin
 ./ice
 ```
-Also you can use Visual Studio, just open ice/ice/ice.sln by Visual Studio.
+Also you can use Visual Studio, just open ice/ice/ice.sln by Visual Studio 2017 or above.

 ### Document
 * [Progress](./PROGRESS.md)